Haklim733/legal-rag/README.md

 This is sample repo to extract text from pdfs and extract ontological concepts using FOLIO ontology and LightRAG.
 This is a proof of concept that stores FOLIO ontology in a knowledge graph and use LightRAG to query the document store.

 # Execution
-1. download case from scotus website
+1. download case from scotus website (default is DONALD J. TRUMP, PRESIDENT OF THE UNITED STATES, ET AL. v.
+GWYNNE A. WILCOX, ET AL. )
 2. extract text from pdf
 3. ask llm to extract ontological concepts using knowledge graph
 4. validate the response structure as JSON format